 The device allows to upload an unsigned device software.

 Uploading an unsigned device software can be a security risk.
 If you trust the originator, then you can upload the unsigned device software.

-unmarked (default setting) The device only allows to upload a signed device software.
+The device only allows to upload a signed device software.